 IRB Training Program

-National Institutes of Health IRB Internship Program Fall 2017
+National Institutes of Health/University of Bergen IRB Internship Program Fall 2018

-Members of Institutional Review Boards (IRBs), IRB administrators, research ethics committees, tribal governance bodies, and others who are currently employed in positions related to research participant protections are invited to apply for the National Institutes of Health (NIH) IRB Internship Program.
+Members of Institutional Review Boards (IRBs), IRB administrators, research ethics committees, tribal governance bodies, and others who are currently employed in positions related to research participant protections are invited to apply for the National Institutes of Health (NIH)/University of Bergen (UiB) IRB Internship Program.

 Participants will be presented with a Certificate upon successful completion of the internship.
 The program runs from early-September to mid-December.